Outshined

 "Outshined" is a song by American rock band Soundgarden.
-Written by frontman Chris Cornell, "Outshined" was released in 1991 as the second single from the band's third studio album, Badmotorfinger (1991).
-It became the band's first single to reach the U.S. Mainstream Rock charts, where it peaked at number 45.
-The song was included on Soundgarden's 1997 greatest hits album, A-Sides, the 2010 compilation album, Telephantasm and the live album Live on I-5.
+Written by the band's frontman Chris Cornell, the song was released as the second single from their third studio album, Badmotorfinger (1991).
+It became the band's first single to reach Billboard's Album Rock Tracks chart, where it peaked at number 45.
+It was included on Soundgarden's 1997 greatest hits album, A-Sides, the 2010 compilation album, Telephantasm and the live album Live on I-5.

 Composition

-"Outshined" was written in D major by frontman Chris Cornell and is performed in drop D tuning.
-The verses are in 7/4 time, an unorthodox meter which the band also used in "Spoonman".
+"Outshined" is a grunge and hard rock song, written in D major by frontman Chris Cornell and is performed in drop D tuning.
+The verses are in 7/4 time, an unorthodox meter which the band would also later use in "Spoonman".
 Guitarist Kim Thayil has said that Soundgarden usually did not consider the time signature of a song until after the band had written it, and said that the use of odd meters was "a total accident."